Eggmen277/Retina-Website/README.md

 # Retina-Website
-Website featuring our project in 2024-2025 Science Fair Homepage Design Inspired by JavascriptMastery
+Website featuring our project in 2024-2025 Science Fair \n Homepage Design Inspired by JavascriptMastery